sfsanche/bazo_proyecto/src/README.md

   TSelector that scans the GENIE data TTree and:
     - Computes the lepton pair invariant mass
-    - Marks events in whch the two leptons are both muons (disregarding the sign)
+    - Marks events in whch the two leptons are both muons (disregarding the sign) and saves both to new branches for the analysis.